Frequently asked questions

 Representative.
 A member of OSAKO’s body of representatives.
 The representatives are elected every November.

 Sittning.
 A certain form of a student party, which includes dinner, drinks, drinking songs and speeches.
 There is a certain code of behavior and breaking it will result in punishment.
 The dress code is often to a theme, but always more formal than overalls.
+Often referred also as sitz party.

 Sports pass.
 A sticker that can be bought to the student card, which gives discounts on sports services and the courses of University Sports of Oulu.